My focus as an artist.

 Good Changes but, a huge adjustment.

-So, I keep my hands busy by painting, drawing, crocheting, jewelry making, repurposing furniture and found objects and teaching art, which is a passion for me.
-I have also completed and self-published a book called Sermon Illustrations.
+So, I keep my hands busy by painting, drawing, re purposing furniture and found objects and of course…teaching art, which is a passion for me.
+I love the aha moments and the joy that comes from creating.

 You can view a few of the 50 drawings under Illustrations on this blog.
 It is a collection of drawings and writing inspired by God.